gagolews/genieclust/README.md

 ## About

-*Genie* is a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
+*Genie* is a robust and outlier-resistant hierarchical clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
 Its original implementation was included in the R package [**genie**](https://CRAN.R-project.org/package=genie).
-Here is its faster, extended, more powerful version.
+This is its faster and more powerful version.

-The idea behind Genie is beautifully simple.
+The idea behind *Genie( is beautifully simple.
 First, make each individual point the only member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
-However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the *smallest* size will sometimes be combined with its nearest counterpart.
+However, to **prevent the formation of clusters of highly imbalanced sizes**, a point group of the *smallest* size is sometimes combined with its nearest counterpart.

-Genie's appealing simplicity goes hand in hand with its usability;
+*Genie*'s appealing simplicity goes hand in hand with its usability.
-it **often outperforms other clustering approaches** such as K-means, BIRCH, or average, Ward, and complete linkage on [benchmark data](https://github.com/gagolews/clustering-benchmarks).
+It **often outperforms other clustering approaches** such as K-means, BIRCH, or average, complete, and Ward's linkage on [benchmark data](https://github.com/gagolews/clustering-benchmarks).
 Of course, there is no, nor will there ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try.

-Genie is based on minimal spanning trees of pairwise distance graphs.
+*Genie* is based on minimal spanning trees of pairwise distance graphs.
-Thus, it can also be pretty **fast**: thanks to [**quitefastmst**](https://quitefastmst.gagolewski.com/), determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
-Therefore, it is nicely suited for solving **extreme clustering tasks** (large datasets with a high number of clusters to detect).
+Thus, it can also be pretty **fast**: thanks to [**quitefastmst**](https://quitefastmst.gagolewski.com/), determining the entire cluster hierarchy for datasets containing millions of points can be completed in minutes.
+Therefore, it is well suited to solving **extreme clustering tasks** (involving large datasets with a high number of clusters to detect).

-**genieclust** allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a version of *HDBSCAN\**  (see Campello et al., 2013) that is able to identify a predefined number of clusters (actually, their whole hierarchy).
-The good news is that it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+**genieclust** allows clustering with respect to mutual reachability distances, enabling it to act as a **noise point detector** or a version of *HDBSCAN\**  (see Campello et al., 2013) that can identify a predefined number of clusters or their entire hierarchy.
+The good news is that it doesn't depend on *DBSCAN*'s somewhat difficult-to-set `eps` parameter.

 The package also features an implementation of: